cboettig/prosecutors-fallacy/prosecutor/ReplyLetter.md

+Dear Professor Michael Hassell,

+Thank you for the reviews of our manuscript, "Early Warning Signals and the Prosecutor’s Fallacy."
+The responses of the reviewers were most helpful, and we are pleased to present our revised version addressing their concerns.
+A summary of our changes is provided below, with the critiques of the associate editor and reviewers experted above each response.

+Sincerely,

+Carl Boettiger

+Alan Hastings

 Reply to the associate Editor, Dr Minus van Baalen
 --------------------------------------------------

 > I like the ms as does one of the referees.
 The other referee (who signed his review) has provided an extensive review with numerous suggestions